Dylanhoward24/weekend-sql-to-do-list/README.md

-        [X] Each task needs to have an option to 'Complete' or 'Delete' [X] Whether or not a task is complete should also be stored in the database [X] Deleting a task should remove it both from the front end as well as database [ ] Styling
+        [X] Each task needs to have an option to 'Complete' or 'Delete' [X] Whether or not a task is complete should also be stored in the database [X] Deleting a task should remove it both from the front end as well as database [X] Styling
-        [ ] When a task is completed, change the background color of the task container from one color to another (example gray to green) [ ] The complete option should be 'checked off'
+        [X] When a task is completed, change the background color of the task container from one color to another (example gray to green) [X] The complete option should be 'checked off'

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?
+The problem I solved was being able to create a to-do list for users to input tasks and track them to completion.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).